chadsansing/critical-web-literacy-curriculum/contribution-guidelines.md

 *What other questions about working open should we answer here?*
 ##Content development
-Eventually, we will share this work via GitHub and, possibly, [Thimble](https://thimble.mozilla.org).
+Eventually, we will publish this work via GitHub and, possibly, [Thimble](https://thimble.mozilla.org).
 You can draft your work however you'd like.
-When you are ready to share, please migrate your content to a GitHub file in the *activities* folder of this repo or to a Google Doc for sharing with thr group.
+When you are ready to share, please migrate your content to a GitHub file in the *activities* folder of this repo or to a Google Doc for sharing with the group.

 Your content will be licensed as [CC-BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/) and credited to you and Mozilla.